visgl/react-google-maps/docs/guides/interacting-with-google-maps-api.md

 ```

 The [useMapsLibrary](../api-reference/hooks/use-maps-library.md) hook can be
-utilized to load other parts of the Google Maps API that are not loaded by default.
+utilized to load other parts of the Maps JavaScript API that are not loaded by default.
 For example, the Places Service or the Geocoding Service.
 [Learn how to use this hook.](#other-google-maps-api-libraries-and-services)